 AI voice bots are getting law firms sued.
 There’s a better way.

-507 TCPA lawsuits filed in Q1 2025.
-That’s a 112% surge from Q1 2024.
+507 TCPA lawsuits filed in Q1 2025; that’s a 112% surge from Q1 2024.

-Here’s what’s actually happening: Firms deploy AI voice systems to “scale outreach.”
+Here’s what’s actually happening: Firms deploy AI voice systems to scale outreach.
 Those systems violate TCPA.
 Plaintiffs’ lawyers file class actions.
 80% of TCPA suits are class actions now.
 One campaign can become a seven-figure problem.

 The Numbers: Why This Is an Existential Threat